IAmJonoBo/Hotpass-Win64/docs/engineering/testing.md

 **Result:** comprehensive validation (~40 minutes on hosted runners) mirroring `.github/workflows/quality-gates.yml`.

+> **Update (2025-11-01):** `scripts/testing/full.sh` now invokes `mypy`, `bandit`, `detect-secrets`, and `pre-commit` through `uv run` so local shells no longer need globally-installed tooling.
+If your branch carries large, pre-existing diffs that you do not intend to reformat, call the script with `TRUNK_SKIP_TRUNK=1` to bypass the trunk auto-format bootstrap while still running the rest of the gate.
 ### Run UI unit tests in isolation

 **Use when:** iterating on web components without touching the Python stack.